Cars with Aluminum Engine Blocks

 Strength and Durability

-There’s always going to be a debate about which material is stronger, but I believe it comes down to how it’s used.
-Aluminum offers a better strength-to-weight ratio, which is more practical for most modern vehicles.
-While cast iron may be tougher in some respects, aluminum provides plenty of durability for both everyday and high-performance driving.
+Aluminum offers a superior strength-to-weight ratio, making it more practical for modern vehicles.
+While cast iron may be tougher in some aspects, aluminum provides ample durability for both everyday and high-performance driving.

 Weight and Efficiency